Notifications

 • private sector programs, such as corporate social responsibility initiatives

 Grant recipients cannot receive any other Government of Alberta funding for their project or related activities.
-As well, the program will not accept in-kind contributions.
+The Small Community Opportunity Program will also not accept in-kind contributions.

 How to apply